Help Me Find My Stewarts

 Do You Need Help Finding Your Stewart Ancestors?

+Have you discovered a Stewart ancestor in your family tree and you’re not sure where your ancestor came from?
+This page is intended to help you figure out if your Stewart ancestors are connected to the Stewarts of Balquhidder or a different clan.
 If your Stewart ancestor belongs to the Stewarts of Balquhidder then we want to hear from you!
 If not, then we want to help point you in the right direction where you can find the right resources for your research.

 The Purpose of this Website

-This website (along with our Facebook group and Discussion Forum) is intended for research related to the Stewarts of Balquhidder and their descendants.
-Unfortunately, we do not have the resources to expand this site to cover other Stewart clans as well.
+This website (along with our Facebook group) is intended for research related to the Stewarts of Balquhidder and their descendants.
+As a volunteer organization, unfortunately, we do not have the resources to assist with research beyond the Stewarts of Balquhidder.

 Other Stewart/Stuart/Steuart Families and Clans